When you call someone a “dreamer,” it’s something of an insult.

 Eventually, the boy woke up and spent the rest of his life trying to understand what he was supposed to do with the rest of his life.

-When he was 67 in 1931 and interviewed by Nebraska poet John G. Niehardt, Black Elk said he felt like he had not lived up to the greatness of the vision he had as a boy.
+When he was 67 in 1931 and interviewed by Nebraska poet John G. Niehardt, Black Elk said he felt like he had not lived up to the greatness of his vision as a boy.

 Considered objectively, the vision sounds like a hallucination.
 He struggled to interpret it.